Abdication of Bảo Đại: Chief of State of the State of Vietnam

-In order to combat the influence of the Democratic Republic of Vietnam and the Việt Minh the French were forced to grant more autonomy to the Vietnamese and French President Vincent Auriol arranged for the former Emperor Bảo Đại to return to Vietnam and lead a new autonomous Vietnamese state in what the French called the "Bảo Đại solution" (Giải pháp Bảo Đại).
-On 24 April 1949 Bảo Đại would return from France back to Vietnam.
-Nearly two months later, on 14 June 1949 Bảo Đại issued an ordinance giving him the position of "Chief of State of the State of Vietnam" (Quốc trưởng Quốc gia Việt Nam), in his memoirs he claimed that he did this to receive better recognition on an international level.
+In order to combat the influence of the DRV and the Viet Minh, the French were forced to grant more autonomy to the Vietnamese.
+French President Vincent Auriol arranged for Bảo Đại to return to Vietnam to lead a new autonomous Vietnamese state, in what the French called the "Bảo Đại solution".
+On 24 April 1949, Bảo Đại returned from France back to Vietnam.
+On 14 June 1949, Bảo Đại issued an ordinance giving himself the position of "Chief of State of the State of Vietnam" (Quốc trưởng Quốc gia Việt Nam).
+In his memoirs, he claimed that he did this to receive more favorable international recognition.
 Furthermore, in his memoirs he emphasised that his proper title was "Emperor, Chief of State" (Hoàng đế, Quốc trưởng).
-The position was supposed to only be temporary until Vietnam would have an elected constitutional parliament.
+The position was supposed to only be temporary, until Vietnam would have an elected constitutional parliament.

-In 1950 Bảo Đại was given the "Domain of the Crown" which included ethnic minority lands within Vietnam that were directly placed under his rule where remained to be the "Emperor".
-It was officially established on 15 April 1950 and dissolved on 11 March 1955.
+In 1950, Bảo Đại was given the "Domain of the Crown", which included ethnic minority lands within Vietnam that were directly placed under his rule as Emperor.
+The Domain of the Crown was officially established on 15 April 1950, and dissolved on 11 March 1955.

-During his time as Chief of State he was often absent from most events in Vietnam and would frequently spend his time in Europe or in his domain, specifically in the resort towns of Đà Lạt, Nha Trang, and Buôn Ma Thuột, rather than attending to his responsibilities as the head of the government.
+During his time as Chief of State, he was often absent from events in Vietnam.
+He would frequently spend time in Europe or in his domain (specifically in the resort towns of Da Lat, Nha Trang, and Buôn Ma Thuột), rather than attending to his responsibilities as the head of the government.

 Bảo Đại was ousted as the Chief of State of the State of Vietnam during a rigged referendum in 1955.